OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

         RECENCY_VALUE,
         ...,
         ...,
-	--By means of NTILE functions, we are assigning each customer a recency, frequency and monetary score from 1 to 5 based on their resulting recency, frequency and monetary values
-        NTILE(5) OVER(ORDER BY RECENCY_VALUE DESC) AS RECENCY_SCORE,
+	--By means of NTILE functions, we are assigning each customer a recency, frequency and monetary score --from 1 to 5 based on their resulting recency, frequency and monetary values NTILE(5) OVER(ORDER BY RECENCY_VALUE DESC) AS RECENCY_SCORE, ...,
-        ...,
         ...,